sudarshan-gawande/Java-DevOps-CI-CD/pipeline.md

 3. **Modify the parameters** (e.g., Git repository, credentials, tool versions) as per your environment.
 4. **Trigger the pipeline manually** or configure webhooks for automation.

+### 🔹 Important Configuration Notes:
+- **Git Credentials**: If your pipeline involves pushing updates (e.g., version increments), you need to configure GitHub credentials using a **Personal Access Token**.
+Refer to **pipeline_stages.md** for detailed steps.
+- **Mail Notifications**: Ensure SMTP settings are configured in Jenkins if email notifications are enabled in your pipeline.
+- **Artifact Storage**: If using **Nexus** or any artifact repository, verify repository URLs and authentication settings.
+- **SonarQube Analysis**: SonarQube setup is required for code quality analysis.

+For a detailed breakdown of each pipeline stage and its required configurations, check **pipeline_stages.md**.

 ---

 ## 🚀 Full Pipeline Code